 Flybmi airline ceases operations (bankruptcy)

-Unfortunately, a new European airline ceases operations.
-Flybmi bankruptcy, all flights were canceled.
-Flybmi: established on 14 May 1987 - bankruptcy 16 February 2019.
+Unfortunately, a new European airline is ceasing operations.
+Bankruptcy Flybmi, all flights were canceled.
+Flybmi: established on May 14, 1987 - bankruptcy February 16, 2019.

 Company officials have announced that Flybmi has ceased operations, being affected by Brexit, increased spending on fuel and CO2 emissions certificates.